ErinZ1234567890/lecture_notes/22_binary_search_trees.md

 - We call this linear search and later we will see it denoted as O(n)
 - If we have a perfectly balanced tree like the one below, then it takes at most 5 comparisons to either find the key we are looking for or that the key does not exist in the tree
 = The log<sub>2</sub> of 15 is approximately 4, which is the number of nodes that need to be examined for a value that is not in the tree.
 - We don't need to have a complete binary search tree for good result, we just need maximum length branches that are not similar in length  compared to the number of keys on the tree.
-The search is O(log n)
+The search is O(log n) (LOG BASE 2!
+BC SPLITS IT IN HALF)
   - Once again, you will discuss algorithmic performance more in data structures and algorithms
   - There are algorithms for rebalancing trees